DamienIrving/ocean-analysis/cmip6_notes.md

   * There is a [website](http://cmip-esmvaltool.dkrz.de/) to view ESMValTool results
   * The source code is on [GitHub](https://github.com/ESMValGroup/ESMValTool) (you can contribute indices/metrics)

-## Data access at NCI
+## Data search and access at NCI

-* Project oi10 on NCI
-* Search and request data using the Climate Finder, [CleF](https://clef.readthedocs.io/en/latest/index.html)
+The general [NCI data catalogue](https://geonetwork.nci.org.au/) only has high level information on CMIP6 data.
+Instead, it's best to use the [CleF](https://clef.readthedocs.io/en/latest/index.html) command line tool or the [NCI ESGF node webpage](https://esgf.nci.org.au/projects/esgf-nci/) to search data.
+* Project `fs38` for published Australian data, `oi10` for replica data for other models.
+* At the ESGF node you can get the Thredds URL to access data directly via URL (in general, just replace `/g/data/fs38/publications` with `https://esgf.nci.org.au/thredds/dodsC/master`).
+This is a great option if you want a small subset of the data (e.g. small spatial region) because downloading a whole file just to get a small region is inefficient, but not so great for a large region/globe if bandwidth is slow.
+* For CleF:
   * At the moment `$ clef --request` sends to Paola Petrelli instead of NCI.
   * Instead, use the [data download online form](https://opus.nci.org.au/display/CMIP/Data+Download+Request) or send the output files from `$clef --request` (which are produced if you say no instead of yes at the end of the process) to help@nci.org.au or attach the files to a new issue at the [NCI Help Portal](https://track.nci.org.au/servicedesk/customer/portals).

 ## Downloading data directly

-The wget scripts need to be run with a `-H` option.
+The wget scripts from any of the ESGF nodes need to be run with a `-H` option.
 That makes it ask for your ESGF login credentials.
 ```
 $ bash wget.sh -H
 ```